Nathcat/PeopleCat-WebAppPrototype/README.md

 _PeopleCat © Nathcat 2024_

+## Archiving
+This project is no longer being maintained.
+This was a basic application meant to show the core features of PeopleCat, and it has served its purpose.

+With the future changes coming to PeopleCat, it is easiest to stop maintenance on this project.
+For a modern PeopleCat client which will be kept up to date with the newest PeopleCat features, please see [brooke-ec/PeopleCat-WebApp](https://github.com/brooke-ec/peoplecat-webapp/).

 ## Usage
 To use, clone the repository, and either:
 - Compile the project yourself using Intellij Idea.